ZhiweiZhangsdu/sdutextuh/contents/home.md

 ---

 ## <a id="conjectures"></a>Conjectures
-We propose and investigate several conjectures in combinatorics and related fields, including:
+We propose and investigate several conjectures in combinatorics and related fields, including:-->